 • • • •

 Oh, well, yes, he wanted to be Headmaster, someday, too.
 And he fully intended to become so as soon as he could manage it.
-But at that point he had no definite plans related to World Domination.™ He was a sociopath, a murderer three times over, and was personally responsible for the death of a fellow student as well, but there was still some innocence left to him.
+But at that point he had no definite plans related to World Domination.™ He was a sociopath, a murderer at least three times over, and was personally responsible for the death of a fellow student as well, but there was still some innocence left to him.
 World Domination was a bee that only got into his bonnet once he left school and was out in the world.
-While he was still at Hogwarts, his Ultima Thule was to stay.
+While he was still at Hogwarts, his Ultima Thule was to stay there.

 And while I am inclined to think that Albus may have been correct that Tom eventually would have chosen to move on, he might just as easily have been mistaken.
 (Albus, after all, had never chosen to “move on.”)
 The Headmaster of Hogwarts is a position of considerable prestige, after all.
 Tom wanted it.
 He intended that Hogwarts should be his.